Children's Hospital is part of the UPMC family.

 Please be sure that you child has a good breakfast on Thursday morning and has taken all morning medications.
 Check that you have enough medication for your entire trip to Pittsburgh.
 We can not supply missing doses at Camp.

 Your child must have labs drawn prior to attending camp.
-Labs should be obtained between June 1 and August 5, 2015.
+All campers must have recent lab results available and obtained sometime between June 1 and July 28, 2017.
 If your child is a patient at Children’s Hospital, your child’s labs will be accessed from our database.
 You do not have to send the lab report with your child’s registration forms.
-Additionally, all intestine transplant recipients must have their annual endoscopy completed within the last year to attend camp.
 Charts will be reviewed for compliance to these requests.
 Children will not be permitted to attend camp if these requirements are not completed.

-Additionally, all intestine transplant recipients must have had an endoscopy and/or ileoscopy within the last year, between August 15, 2015 and August 10, 2016.
+All intestine transplant recipients must have had an annual endoscopy and/or ileoscopy within the previous year, between August 15, 2016 and August 8, 2017.
+There are no exceptions to this requirement.

 Campers who are not patients at Children’s Hospital of Pittsburgh and receive care from other transplant centers must also submit the following items:

-Campers and staff will depart from the Wyndham on Thursday, August 11 at around 11:30 a.m.
-It is a 2-hour bus ride to the camp site.
-Camper activities will begin immediately upon arriving at camp.
+Campers and staff will depart from the Rodef Shalom Congregation on Thursday, August 10 at approximately 11:30 a.m.
+They will arrive at camp around 2 p.m. and begin activities immediately upon arrival.

-The campers and staff will depart camp by bus on Sunday, August 14 at approximately 1 p.m., arriving at the Wyndham around 3 p.m..
-Weather permitting, families should wait outside the Wyndham on Lytton Avenue for the children to return.
+The campers and staff will depart camp on Sunday, August 13 at approximately 1 p.m., arriving at the Rodef Shalom Congregation around 3 p.m..
+Families may park in the parking lot or on the street and wait for their children.
+Do NOT enter the building.

 Please be prompt in picking up your child on Sunday.
 Counselors will wait with their campers until a parent arrives.
 There will be staff available to assist you in finding your child’s luggage.
 Please check the name on each bag and be sure you have picked up all your child’s bags.
 We are not responsible for lost items.